loreanvictor/tmplr/README.md

 - `filesystem.scope`: Absolute address of the scope of this recipe.
 - `filesystem.scopedir`: The name of the scope directory.

-The root directory, accessible via `filesystem.root`, is where the recipe file is located.
+The root directory, `filesystem.root`, is where the recipe file is located.
 This is also the addrerss which all relative addresses in the recipe are interpreted relative to.
-The scope, accessible via `filesystem.scope`, dictates which files the recipe has access to: The recipe can only access files in the scope (or in sub directories in the scope, recursively).
-The scope is by default the same as the root, however when a recipe invokes a child recipe (via [run](#run) or [use](#use) commands), then the scope differs from the root, as the invoked recipe might be in a subdirectory (which would cause its root to differ from the parent recipe), while its scope remains the same as the parent recipe.
+The scope of the recipe, `filesystem.scope`, is where the recipe can access (read/write).
+The scope can differn from the root when a recipe is called by another recipe (via [run](#run) or [use](#use) commands).
+The called recipe has the same scope to the caller recipe, though their roots might differ.

 <br/>

 ### Environment Variables

-You can use `env.some_var` to access some environment variable.
+Use `env.some_var` to access some environment variable.
 If it is not defined, an empty string will be returned.

 <br/>

 ### Temporary Directories

-You can access `tmpdir.some_name` to automatically create temporary directories.
+Use `tmpdir.some_name` to automatically create temporary directories.

 ```yml
 steps: